The District Charitable Foundation exists to assist clubs who do not have their own foundation. The Foundation Trustees are Cheryl McIntyre (Chair),

-The IRS has designated the foundation as a 501c3 Not for Profit.
+The IRS has designated the foundation as a 501(c)(3) charity.

-The foundation trustees have applied for an Illinois Sales Tax Exemption as a registered Charity.
+- The Foundation holds an Illinois Sales Tax Exemption as a registered charity.

 Policies and Procedures